Skip to content

 Aix-en-Provence (35 minutes by TGV station), Bouches-du-Rhone

 Domaine de Lamanon in Provence-Alpes-Côte d'Azur near Aix-en-Provence opens onto Provençal garden landscape with cypresses, olive trees, and lavender bordering the formal grounds.
-Seven restored bedrooms sleep up to fifteen guests on-site; the compact accommodation footprint defines the estate's editorial style as intimate-garden rather than grand-estate.
-The wedding party stays on-site; broader guest list (40-80 additional guests) routes to Aix-region partner accommodation with shuttle service.
+Seven restored bedrooms sleep up to fifteen guests on-site; the compact footprint makes it an intimate-garden estate rather than a grand one.
+The wedding party stays on-site; a broader guest list of forty to eighty routes to Aix-region partner accommodation with shuttle service.
 Marseille Provence Airport is the regional gateway with direct UK flights; Aix-en-Provence TGV reaches Paris in three hours.
-Suited to 60-100-guest celebrations prioritising Provençal landscape over architectural-formality.
+Suited to 60-100-guest celebrations prioritising Provençal landscape over grand architecture.

 Why We Love It